-Launch date is still uncertain with Gary Illyes from Google stating that it is ‘unlikely to launch before 2018’, partly due to issues around maintaining ‘quality neutral’ search results, something Google is very keen to keep.
-It’s also likely that the Mobile First Index will be released in ‘batches’ as opposed to one big switch over, with Illyes claiming the SMX Advanced conference in June 2017 that the launch could be ‘many quarters’ away.
+The launch date is still uncertain with Gary Illyes from Google stating that it is ‘unlikely to launch before 2018’, partly due to issues around maintaining ‘quality neutral’ search results, something Google is very keen to keep.
+It’s also likely that the Mobile-First Index will be released in ‘batches’ as opposed to one big switch over, with Illyes claiming the SMX Advanced conference in June 2017 that the launch could be ‘many quarters’ away.

 Google has always crawled websites to present results for the benefit of its desktop users, but as mobile search has long outweighed desktop search (and continues to grow), the Californian tech giant has decided to switch things up.
 The aim is to deliver the most comprehensive and efficient experience for the majority of its users; that is mobile users.

-As if to confuse things though (and Google does like to do this from time to time) it looks like Google may use some desktop signals in its mobile first search results, at least to start with.
-Gary Illyes has confirmed that the company may ‘smear’ search results, as a result of less links on mobile sites, something that could throw Google’s Pagerank signals all over the place and undermine ‘quality neutrality’.
+As if to confuse things though (and Google does like to do this from time to time) it looks like Google may use some desktop signals in its mobile-first search results, at least to start with.
+Gary Illyes has confirmed that the company may ‘smear’ search results, as a result of fewer links on mobile sites, something that could throw Google’s Pagerank signals all over the place and undermine ‘quality neutrality’.

 If you have decided against a responsive design and are using separate mobile and desktop versions, it will be a good idea to consider the mobile version of your website as your primary focus, moving forward.
 When updates are required, focus on ensuring there will be minimal disruption, and that it is as optimised as possible, to help you secure those all-important high rankings.